galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 > >  ]
 > >});
 > > ```
-> This will add a user account with read-only permision to beacon database.
+> This will add a user (user name query_user and password querypassword) account with read-only permision to beacon database.
 This is important to avoid unwanted modefications to the Beacon database.
-> To know more about MongoDB please read the [MongoDB documentation](https://www.mongodb.com/docs/)
+> To know more about MongoDB please read the [MongoDB documentation](https://www.mongodb.com/docs/),
 > 10. Run the tool `$docker-compose` with the following parameters
 > ```bash
 > docker-compose up -d